 Health care flexible spending accounts (FSAs) can be used for a few different things.
 They can be used for medical, vision or dental expenses.
 Other reimbursement accounts can be used for child care, or even parking and transportation expenses.
 Not everyone has all of these accounts.

-HealthPartners has three ways to help you find HSA and FSA eligible products.
+HealthPartners has three ways to help you find FSA eligible products.